bediger4000/kalah/README.md

 Hit return at ever `>` prompt to see the next move.
 Player 1 is at the top, player 2 has the bottom row of pits.

-Although Alpha-beta minimaxing can handily bet a human at a depth of 6 moves (14 plies), MCTS+UCB1 can beat A/B minimaxing at a depth of 7 moves, even if MCTS goes second.
+Although Alpha-beta minimaxing can handily beat a human at a depth of 6 moves (12 plies), MCTS+UCB1 can beat A/B minimaxing looking ahead to a depth of 7 moves, even if MCTS goes second.

 I must have something wrong with the static valuation function.